Car Shipping FAQs

 Can I schedule an exact pick up and delivery date?

 We do our best to meet your preferred pick up and delivery dates, but we cannot guarantee it.
-If you are unsatisfied with the pick up and delivery dates that we provide in the personalized delivery forecast we give you, you can decline it and you’re not obligated to move forward with the order.
+When you get an instant quote on our website we provide estimated pick up and delivery dates for your route.

 4. Prepare vehicle and pick up